 Instead of giving the planned lecture that morning, Van Etten’s biology instructor explained to her class what Baltimore had done and the significance of the discovery.
 Baltimore’s finding marked the start of a new era in cancer research because it gave scientists a tool to decipher the biological underpinnings of this dreaded scourge.

-“I was hooked,” says Van Etten, who switched majors from physics to biology and is now the executive director of the UC Irvine Chao Family Comprehensive Cancer Center.
+“I was hooked,” says Van Etten, who switched majors from physics to biology and is now director of the UCI Chao Family Comprehensive Cancer Center.

 Van Etten, a hematologist who specializes in blood cancers like leukemia, myeloma and lymphoma, has dedicated his career to figuring out what prompts normal cells to become cancerous.
 His goal is to move beyond today’s blunt-force chemotherapies and devise targeted treatments that turn fatal illnesses into treatable conditions.